digitalascetic/ngx-pica/Readme.md

 ### `.resizeImage(file: File, width: number, height: number, options?: NgxPicaResizeOptionsInterface): Observable<File>`
 Same as above but only takes one file instead of an array of files.

+### `.compressImages(files: File[], sizeInMB: number): Observable<File>`
+This method compress an array of images doing it sequentially to optimize CPU and memory use.
+* **files:[]** - Array of images to resize
+* **sizeInMB** - File size in MegaBytes

+The Observable receives a next on every file that has been resized.
+If something goes wrong the Observable receive an error.

+All errors are wrapped by NgxPicaErrorInterface.

+### `.compressImage(file: File, sizeInMB: number): Observable<File>`
+Same as above but only takes one file instead of an array of files.

 ## Data Structures
 ```
 export interface AspectRatioOptions {